moodle/devdocs/general/development/process/testing/qa.md

 ## Updating tests

 QA tests may become out-of-date due to User Interface changes, feature changes, and new features.
 If you would like to help with updating tests, you'll need to be a member of the test writers group in the Tracker.
-Please contact Helen about being added.

 To update a QA test original: